spinnaker/spinnaker.github.io/reference/halyard/secrets/index.md

 {% include toc %}

-Managing Spinnaker secrets separately from its configuration is a necessary step to enabling Spinnaker through an SCM like git.
-As of version 1.14, Spinnaker supports end-to-end secrets management.
+Storing Spinnaker configs in a git repository is a great solution for maintaining versions of your configurations, but storing secrets in plain text is a bad security practice.
+As of version 1.14, Spinnaker supports separating your secrets from your configs through end-to-end secrets management.
 Simply replace secrets in the Halconfig and service profiles with the syntax described here, and Spinnaker will decrypt them as needed.

 ## Secret Format